qrux/xlfs/README.md

 	cd /
 	tar xf xlapp-984985.tar.gz # (or whatever version your tarball is) cd ~
-	ln -s /lfs lfs
-	cd lfs/src
-	wget -nc -i wget-list
-	cd ..
+	cd <whatever the tarball unpacks to>
 	./lfs

-Then, just answer the questions (paying particular attention to the root password and the SSH key; that's how you'll gain access to the new system).
+This will display a usage note.
+For your first build, I would suggest running with the '-n' option but without the '-r' or '-c' options.

+	./lfs -l /dev/sda6 -p /dev/sda3 -b /dev/sda2 -k "your-public-SSH-key" -i 192.168.1.250/24 -g 192.168.1.1 -d 192.168.1.1 -t YOUR.NTP.SERVER.COM -j 6 -n -o lfs.out xlapp.YOUR.DOMAIN.COM /mnt/lfs

+This assumes that my target-partition is /dev/sda6, my host-partition (where I'm running the command from) is /dev/sda3, and my boot-partition (which contains my custom kernels) is /dev/sda2.
+Then, I give it a static IP assignment with a gateway, a DNS server, an NTP server, a make-parallelism of 6 (I happen to have a 6-core AMD dev machine).
+Finally, the name of the new machine (FQDN) is xlapp.YOUR.DOMAIN.COM (change this to whatever makes sense for you) and the XLAPP target-partition is mounted at /mnt/lfs.

+Run this command in the foreground (do not run in the background with an ampersand), as it needs to ask for a password on stdin.
+Pay especial attention to the SSH key (-k option) and the password you enter when prompted; if you use bad values here, you don't be able to login to the new system.

-About 3 hours later, (on an 1st-gen i5), you'll have a bootable XLAPP-Phase-1 system (with SSH access).
+About 30 minutes later (on a 6-core AMD FX-6350 @ 4400 MHz), you'll have a bootable XLAPP-Phase-1 system (with SSH access).
 When it's finished (assuming it finishes without error), it will have modified the entries in /boot/grub/menu.lst to boot your new XLAPP system by default.

 Before rebooting, make sure you're ready to do these new few steps.
 Having 2 windows open helps.
 Right after rebooting, you'll have 30 seconds to log in and stop the watchdog timer.
 During the development process, sometimes mistakes would creep into the bootscripts (or other touchy initialization steps).
 Allows the system to reboot itself back into the host was a nice feature that prevented having to log in at the console of the target computer.